Your essential guide to buying a new Dandara home

 Stage 14: Notice to Complete

-If you have exchanged on notice, our Legal Team or solicitor will provide your solicitor / advocate with the notice of legal completion according to the contract.
+f you have exchanged on notice, our legal team or solicitor will provide your solicitor / advocate with the notice of legal completion according to the contract.

 Legal completion then typically takes place within ten working days when the completion monies have been received by our Legal Team or solicitor / advocate.